 If you can't find any of the camera models that I previously mentioned in used conditions via the websites that I listed, you might also want to consider these DSLR/mirrorless models as well since they are still relevant for video shooters despite older technology:

 Keep in mind, there is always a significantly bigger risk in buying a used DSLR/mirrorless camera off the internet.
 However, it can pay off hugely to the tune of hundreds or even thousands off retail if you can score a reputable deal.
+Remember these savings can be used for other expenses like lighting, an external microphone or another video recorder.

 Renting - Temporary Access To Film With The Best Gear